-Pruitt Stands By Suits Against Agency He’s Been Chosen to Lead
+Pruitt Stands By Criticism of Agency He’s Been Chosen to Lead

 “I have every willingness and desire to recuse if directed to do so,” Pruitt said.

-Touting himself throughout the hearing as being a prodigious stickler to the rules, Pruitt began to delineate the difference between pending litigation and prospective rulemaking to the senator.
+Touting himself throughout the hearing as being a prodigious stickler to the rules, Pruitt began to parse the difference between pending litigation and prospective rulemaking to the senator.

 Markey interrupted him to make his point clear.

 “The American people are expecting that the EPA doesn’t turn into every polluter’s ally.
-The only way to do that is to recuse yourself because… otherwise people are going to think it’s not just the fox guiding the henhouse.
+The only way to do that is to recuse yourself because … otherwise people are going to think it’s not just the fox guiding the henhouse.
 It’s the fox destroying the hen house,” the senator said.

 Pruitt again said that if directed to step away from litigation he’s involved in, he would do so.